physimals/quantiphyse-docs/simple_maths.rst

 This widget is a simplified version of the console and allows new data to be created from simple operations on existing data.

-The text entered must be a valie Python expression and can include the names of existing ROIs and overlays which will be Numpy arrays.
+The text entered must be a valid Python expression and can include the names of existing ROIs and overlays which will be Numpy arrays.
 Numpy functions can be accessed using the ``np`` namespace.